vekatze/neut/book/src/ADTs-and-lambdas.md

 ### Keyword Arguments

-Neut has keyword arguments like below:
+Neut has keyword arguments like the below:

 ```neut
 define some-function(a: int, some-argument: tau, b: tau): int {